aqual3o/dmas/README.md

 dmas is a Nodejs module that lets you do basic maths operations.

+These operation are natively avaialble in any language.
+You don't need this one.

+Might turn into something useful one day.

 ## Installation

 Use the node package manager (npm) to install dmas